Frequently Asked Questions

 Q. What tasks do Certified Nursing Assistants perform?

 Nursing Assistants work in a wide variety of settings; nursing homes, hospitals, adult day care centers, personal homes and assisted living facilities.
-A Certified Nursing Assistant performs many basic care tasks for patients, like grooming, dressing, bathing, eating and exercising.
-They also assist the nursing staff with medical tasks like monitoring vitals with medical equipment and reporting patient behavior and wellbeing.
+A Certified Nursing Assistant performs many basic care tasks for patients, like grooming, dressing, bathing, feeding and exercising.
+They also assist the nursing staff with medical tasks like monitoring vitals with medical equipment and reporting patient behavior and well being.

 Q. What are the additional responsibilities of a CNA?